What Is a Book Dedication?

 - Inspirational or supportive figures in one’s life

-- People the author believes should be highlighted in some way
+- People the author wants to highlight in some way

 Do You Need to Dedicate Your Book?

-No. Most authors dedicate their books, but it is not required or mandatory.
+No. Most authors dedicate their books, but it’s not required or mandatory.

 How to Dedicate Your Book

 Think about the people to whom you want to dedicate this work.
 Who was the most important person?
 The seminal influence?
 The people you care the most about?